subract/hetzplay/README.md

 **Savings: ~87%**

-Even if you add in the cost of a separate server to run `hetzplay` itself,

 ## Prerequisites

 - A Hetzner server that starts a Minecraft server on boot.
 See [dbrennand/mc-hetzner](https://github.com/dbrennand/mc-hetzner) for an easy way to provision one.